Mystery Street: Plot

 Brassy blonde B-girl Vivian Heldon phones James Joshua Harkley, the married man she has been dating and tells him she's "in trouble".
 When he fails to show up at the Boston bar where she works, she picks up drunken Henry Shanway so she can drive his car to Cape Cod and confront Harkley.
 When Shanway realizes he's been driven 60 miles out of Boston, he demands that they go back, but Vivian ditches him and takes his car.
 She meets her reluctant beau Harkley who shoots her, buries her in the dunes, and sinks the car in a pond.

 Shanway reports his car stolen, but claims it had been parked by the hospital where his wife Grace is recovering from a miscarriage.
 Months later, a skeleton is found on the beach.
-Massachusetts State Police Detective Peter Moralas is assigned to the case.
+Massachusetts State Police Detective Peter Morales is assigned to the case.
 Dr. McAdoo, a forensics specialist at Harvard Medical School, analyzes the skeleton, and Vivian, who had been reported missing by her friend and housemate Jackie Elcott, is eventually identified.

 Instead of helping the police, Vivian's conniving landlady Mrs. Smerrling tracks down Harkley herself.
 He denies knowing Vivian and rebuffs Smerrling's blackmail attempt, but she manages to steal his gun.
 Shanway's car is recovered and he is identified by witnesses who saw him with Vivian the night she was killed.
 Smerrling says nothing about Harkley or his gun, and the innocent Shanway is charged with murder.
 Smerrling is about to put the gun in a bag, to check it at a nearby train station for safekeeping, when Jackie sees it.
-She is initially unaware of its significance but later reports it to Moralas.
+She is initially unaware of its significance but later reports it to Morales.

 Smerrling again tries to blackmail Harkley, but he threatens to kill her so she tells him where to find the gun.
-They are interrupted by Grace; Harkley panics, knocks out Smerrling, and flees as Moralas arrives.
-Smerrling dies but Moralas finds her baggage claim check.
+They are interrupted by Grace; Harkley panics, knocks out Smerrling, and flees as Morales arrives.
+Smerrling dies but Morales finds her baggage claim check.
 Harkley is arrested at the train station after a foot chase, and Shanway is exonerated.